- What We Do

 So, how effective are PPC ads?
 Well, businesses make an average of $2 in income for every $1 they spend in AdWords.

 Ever feel like websites you’ve visited are following you with their ads?
 You’re not crazy—that’s called remarketing.

 Here’s how remarketing works: when someone visits your website from any device, a few lines of code from your retargeting partner (like Google AdWords) drops an anonymous cookie in the user’s browser.
 This cookie is a small file that stores various bits of information and tracks the site visit without storing any sensitive personal info.
 Then, when this cookied user leaves your website, the cookie tells your ad platform when they land on another one.
 Then—POOF—your ad appears.
-It works, too—visitors who were retargeted with ads are 70 percent more likely to convert on your website.
+It works, too—visitors retargeted with ads are 70 percent more likely to convert on your website.

 You can retarget and remarket on hundreds of websites and platforms, including social media like Twitter, LinkedIn, and Facebook.